 Work out what you need

 In order for solar system to work for you, you will have to have some idea of what you want to run.
 Without this basic requirement you are wasting everybody's time including your own.
-A general answer like "a household" or "everything" will not suffice.
+A general answer like "everything" will not suffice.
 It will also annoy your solar dealer!

 The first thing to learn is that without spending a fortune on a solar system is that you will probably need to economise a little on what you are already living with, assuming you are currently living in a house connected to the electrical grid.
 With a solar or other renewable energy system the first things that are ruled out are heating devices like hot water (use solar, gas or wood), the electric stove (use gas or wood), air conditioners (sorry, these things are power hungry but may be possible depending on your budget) room heaters (use gas or wood etc.) and other heating devices or long term high energy appliances like clothes dryers.